 - Problems with swallowing and control of their bladder and bowels

 - Weight loss, seizures, skin infections, and other illnesses

 - Seeing, hearing, or feeling things that aren’t really there, called hallucinations

 Just about everyone has minor memory glitches as they get older.
 If someone forgets a name or why they walked into the kitchen, that doesn't mean they have Alzheimer's.

 The main problem that defines the disease is trouble planning and handling day-to-day tasks, like paying bills, managing a checkbook, or using familiar appliances around the house.

 What You Can Do

 If you think you notice the signs of Alzheimer’s in yourself or a loved one, the best thing to do is to talk to a doctor.
-He can let you know what the symptoms mean and what your options are for treating them.
+They can let you know what the symptoms mean and what your options are for treating them.
 There are new advances available which can help with early detection and treatment.
 One is as simple as a blood test to determine the presence or absence of proteins that may indicate there are Alzheimer's associated plaques in the brain.